 Calculations: (Subject to change without notice by Admissions Committee review)

 - 50%: File Review (Analysis of application and reference letters)

 - 50%: Academic Score (last 45 credit units GPA, required science courses GPA)

 Nebraska residents may be considered for admission directly to ISU under the following process: All Nebraska residents will be first considered in the ISU-UNL PPVM process.
 During the period of time that the applicant is viable in the UNL applicant pool, the application will not be further processed at ISU.
 Following final decision of offers for the ISU-UNL PPVM program, Nebraska resident applications not accepted into that program may be considered in the ISU non-resident/non-contract applicant pool if the applicant makes this request.
+A request must be sent in writing to email@example.com within 10 days of receiving the denial.
 Although this alternate route exists, Nebraska residents will be most competitive for admission through the ISU-UNL PPVM program described above.